cgiugno/eta/README.md

 each one of which specifies a set of schemas and pattern transduction rules to guide the conversation.
 These options are discussed further below.

+If using any of Eta's ULF/NLG capabilities, use the following command (from the root directory) to start up a python REPL server, which you should leave running during Eta's execution:

+`python core/resources/python-repl-server.py 8080 "g:g"`

 Start SBCL in the top level directory and enter `(load "start.lisp")`.
 The dialogue will then begin using the top-level schema of the chosen avatar.